 Seats are allocated on the basis of population of each Member State.
 Slightly more than a third of MEPs are women.
 MEPs are grouped by political affinity, not nationality.

-MEPs divide their time between their constituencies, Strasbourg - where 12 plenary sittings a year are held - and Brussels, where they attend additional plenary sittings, as well as committee and political group meetings.
+MEPs divide their time between their constituencies, Strasbourg - where plenary sittings are held - and Brussels, where they attend additional plenary sittings, as well as committee and political group meetings.